 their availability (they usually grow near nettles)

-when dock leaves are rubbed on to a nettle sting they might cause a placebo-based distraction from the pain of the sting (i.e. the person believes the intervention will help and this belief provides a beneficial effect).
+when dock leaves are rubbed onto a nettle sting, they might cause a placebo-based distraction from the sting’s pain (i.e. the person believes the dock leaf will help, and this belief provides a beneficial effect).

 Things to Remember

-Faulty logic “Old is better!” – Just because a treatment has been used for a long time or by many people, it does not mean that it helps or that it is safe.
+Faulty logic “Old is better!” – Just because a treatment has been used for a long time or by many people, it does not mean that it helps or is safe.

 Just because using a treatment is associated with people getting better or worse, that doesn’t mean that the treatment made them better or worse.